 We encourage you to take the next step, come and visit our campus or contact one of our advisors today to learn about over 54 areas of study.
 We’re here to help.

-As your new President of D’Youville College, ask me anything you wish, my door is always open.
+As your new President of D’Youville, ask me anything you wish, my door is always open.

-Dr. Lorrie Clemo is the 15th president of D’Youville College.
-She joined the College in January 2017.
+Dr. Lorrie Clemo is the 15th president of D’Youville.
+She joined the institution in January 2017.